 As well as carrying out neutron scattering experiments studies on a whole range of materials, we are also involved in the development of new neutron spectrometers and the enhancement of existing facilities, to be used by us and other scientists from around the world.

-MAPS is now a fully operational member of the excitations group suite of instruments based at ISIS.
+MAPS is now a fully operational part of the neutron spectroscopy suite of instruments based at ISIS.

 Schematic of MAPS, a spectrometer at ISIS.